McCurdy's: History

 McCurdy & Co. borrowed $4.5 million in January 1994 from the City of Rochester, citing a need for working capital, and giving a mortgage on the McCurdy Midtown building as security.
 In July 1994, McCurdy's and B. Forman Co. closed.
 It was announced that four McCurdy locations would be sold to the May Company, and all B. Forman Co. stores would be closed.
 The going-out-of-business sale at McCurdy's and B. Forman started a few days later.

 The Midtown Plaza location (McCurdy's main store) and Sibley's main store were directly across the street from each other on East Main Street in downtown Rochester, although McCurdy's was a bit more conservative in merchandising.

 Midtown's most striking feature was the mechanical "Clock of Nations" in the main floor atrium.
 Rising two stories, the clock featured mechanical dolls that would circle the main clock on the hour with a country highlighted each hour.
 The dolls were housed in capsules featuring a door that would open and close to reveal the dolls.
 The highlighted country's capsule would be illuminated, and a melody appropriate to the country would play.
 Generations of children (and adults) sat in the atrium in eager anticipation each hour.
-When Midtown's patronage dwindled, stores were closing, and the future was obvious, the clock became a cause celebré all across the region.
+When Midtown's patronage dwindled, stores were closing, and the future was obvious, the clock became a cause célèbre all across the region.
 The clock was moved to the Greater Rochester International Airport terminal in 2008.